r3ply/r3ply/site/content/docs/getting-started.md

 You should see a large amount of text representing each stage of the comment processing pipeline.
 The [docs](/todo) cover output more in-depth, but it's basically the entire email to comment pipeline broken into stages.

 {% info(type="tip") %}

-The CLI docs also cover how to [silence and filter](@/docs/cli.md#simulate-filtering-output) this output.
-Check it out later.
+`re simulate email` generates a pretty huge amount of text.
+Normally it will be filtered.
+The [CLI docs](@/docs/cli.md#simulate-filtering-output) cover how to do that.
 {% end %}

-The `--moderate` flag told `re` to simulate email to comment pipeline, _and then_ to send that comment for moderation.
+The `--moderate` flag told `re` to to send the comment for moderation.
 Towards the bottom of the output you should see something similar to this (but not exactly the same):

 <!-- prettier-ignore-start -->
 ```toml, linenos, hl_lines=23-24, name=moderation results